mholling/nswtopo/README.markdown

     scale: 25000              # desired map scale (1:25000 in this case)
     ppi: 300                  # print resolution in pixels per inch

+Set the map rotation angle.
+This is the angle of the map in a clockwise direction relative to true north.
+(So for a rotation angle of 20, true north on the map will be 20 degrees to the left of vertical.)
+If a non-zero map rotation is used, there will be a slight degradation in quality, however the output at 300+ ppi will still be good.
+The special value "magnetic" will cause the map to be aligned with magnetic north.

+    rotation: 0               # angle of rotation of map (or "magnetic" to align with magnetic north)

 Set the filename for the output map and related files.